Pastor / Church Planter – Caltanissetta, Italy

 Testimony of Conversion

-I was born in 1964 to a Roman Catholic family in Messina, a small town located on the northeast coast of Sicily, and grew up in a small village on the north coast of Sicily.
-I had a happy childhood full of good formative influences.
-Religion was part of my life and I used to attend weekly the Roman Catholic church and partake in the various activities of the parish.
-I can clearly remember how I felt confessing my sins to the local priest and desiring to live a holy life, but realizing that I did not have the power to obey God’s law.
+I was born in 1964 to a Roman Catholic family in Messina, a small town located on the northeast coast of Sicily and grew up in a small village on the north coast of Sicily.
+I had a happy childhood full of good, formative influences.
+Religion was part of my life, and I used to attend weekly the Roman Catholic church and partake in the various activities of the parish.
+I can clearly remember how I felt confessing my sins to the local priest and desiring to live a holy life but realizing that I did not have the power to obey God’s law.

 My childish and quite superstitious “faith” was shaken at the age of fourteen when the strength of indwelling sin, the bad example of several priests, and the arguments, criticism, and sarcastic comments against Christianity made by several of my communist friends created the perfect storm for my spiritual shipwreck.
-Thus, I spent my teen years in open sin and unbelief, but experienced from time to time the pains of a guilty conscience.
+Thus, I spent my teen years in open sin and unbelief but experienced from time to time the pains of a guilty conscience.

 Things changed quite suddenly early in 1985 when I listened to the testimony of a university friend who was an Evangelical believer (Pentecostal).
 He was able to explain to me the doctrine of justification by faith alone, through Christ alone, and by grace alone.
-I had many questions to ask him about God, the church, authority, holiness, the Christian life, etc. and he answered them by simply opening the Bible to the right page and letting me find and read the answer myself.
+I had many questions to ask him about God, the church, authority, holiness, the Christian life, etc., and he answered them by simply opening the Bible to the right page and letting me find and read the answer myself.
 That was powerful!

-In March of 1985, I believe that the Lord saved my soul and my life suddenly changed.
+In March of 1985, I believe that the Lord saved my soul, and my life suddenly changed.
 I was strengthened by the power of God to live a life of obedience to His holy law even though I knew that my justification was secured by the work of Christ and received by faith alone.
-I was baptized on June 2, 1985 and joined the local Assemblies of God church in Messina.
+I was baptized on June 2, 1985, and joined the local Assemblies of God church in Messina.

-Formation and Call to the Ministry
+Call to Ministry

-By the grace of God I cannot remember a single Lord’s day in which I did not preach the Word, even at that time.
-In those months the Lord led us to start a new fellowship in Caltanissetta with some of the former members of the churches I had pastored.
+By the grace of God, I cannot remember a single Lord’s day in which I did not preach the Word, even at that time.
+In those months, the Lord led us to start a new fellowship in Caltanissetta with some of the former members of the churches I had pastored.
 The process lasted two years, and in November 2000, we constituted a Reformed Baptist church with the oversight of a Reformed Baptist pastor from America.

-In these years the Lord has blessed the congregation.
+In these years, the Lord has blessed the congregation.
 The publishing ministry of Alfa & Omega was founded and established.
 We have seen a growth in number and in maturity, and several opportunities for ministry have opened.
-There are three church planting efforts under our oversight, and there is the need to train more men who can help in the work and serve the next generation.
+There are three church-planting efforts under our oversight, and there is the need to train more men who can help in the work and serve the next generation.
 May God help us!